Decomposed Richelot isogenies of Jacobian varieties of curves of genus 3: Introduction

 We explain the outline of our paper.
+In this paper, the genus of curves $C$ which we treat is always 3, if otherwise mentioned.
 In Section 2, we prepare some lemmas which we use later.
 These lemmas are somehow known (cf. Birkenhake--Lange \cite{BL}, for instance), but to explain our setting precisely, we give full proofs for them.
 In Section 3, we examine the relation between long automorphisms of order 2 and decomposed Richelot isogenies.
 In Section 4, we treat the case of hyperelliptic curves of genus 3, and give a criterion for the existence of decomposed Richelot isogenies.
 In Section 5, we prepare some results on automorphisms of non-hyperelliptic curves of genus 3.
-In Section 6, we examine the structure of Howe curves of genus 3 and show that they have completely decomposed Richelot isogenies.
+In Section 6, we examine the structure of Howe curves of genus 3 and show that the Jacobian varieties of Howe curves have completely decomposed Richelot isogenies.
 This part is essentially known in Howe--Lepr\'evost--Poonen \cite{HLP} from the dual view point of ours.
 In Section 7, we treat non-hyperelliptic curves of genus 3 and we show how non-hyperelliptic curves of genus 3 with long automorphism of order 2 make decomposed Richelot isogenies.
 Finally, summarizing our results, we prove Theorems I and II.
+Similar decompositions of Jacobian varieties are also investigated in Lombardo-Garc\'ia-Ritzenthaler-Sijsling \cite{LGRS}.
+The difference is that their results are up to isogeny and our results are up to isomorphism.

-The author thanks Katsuyuki Takashima for usuful discussions and for giving the author much information on cryptography.
-He also thanks Professor E. W. Howe for pointing out a mistake of the first version and for giving the author the information on the paper \cite{HLP}.
+The author thanks Katsuyuki Takashima for useful discussions and for giving the author much information on cryptography, and Everett Howe for useful comments and the information on the paper \cite{HLP}.
+He also thanks the referee for his careful reading and for giving the author many advices.

-Notation and conventions:
+\subsection{Notation and conventions}

 For an abelian variety $A$ and divisors $D$, $D'$ on $A$, we use the following notation.

 $O$ : the zero point of $A$,

 $id_A$ : the identity of $A$,